 - Medications (sometimes for a lifetime)

-- Expenses for medical equipment (hospital beds, wheelchairs, lifts, etc.)
+- Medical equipment (hospital beds, wheelchairs, lifts, etc.)

-- Expenses for retrofitting a home or vehicle to accommodate a wheelchair
+- Retrofitting a home or vehicle to accommodate a wheelchair

 - Continuing medical care